intel-unesp-mcp/infieri2019-session1/README.md

 ### 1.4 Knights Landing: the Second Generation of Xeon Phi™ Architecture

-Recently, a second generation of Intel Xeon Phi architecture has been released with the code-name Knights Landing (KNL), offering additional support for vector processing, power efficient scaling and local memory bandwidth.
+Knights Landing (KNL) is the code-name of the second generation of Intel Xeon Phi architecture, which has been released in early 2016.
+The new model offers additional support for vector processing, power efficient scaling and local memory bandwidth.
 The novelties of Intel KNL are the following:

 -	Increase in the number of cores: distinct KNL models have 64, 68 or 72 cores;
 -	Improvement on the size of the Vector Processing Units (VPU): each core provides two units of 512 bits;